-- Respondents to surveys are often already interested in the subject, concerned, and motivated, which can bias results to overcome this, consider providing incentives to get a wider sample or audience interested to take part and share their views - Some stakeholder groups can be difficult to access collaboration with groups who might have good contacts and experience working with other sectors can be invaluable
+- Respondents to surveys are often already interested in the subject, concerned, and motivated, which can bias results - to overcome this, consider what could get a wider audience interested and engaged (e.g., are there special interests related to the marine environment that you could tie in with?) - Some stakeholder groups can be difficult to access collaboration with groups who might have good contacts and experience working with other sectors can be invaluable

-- How concerned are you about marine litter? - How motivated & responsible are the different stakeholders in your view? - What actions have you taken in the last week to reduce, reuse, and recycle?
+How concerned are you about marine litter?

+How motivated and responsible are the different stakeholders in your view?

+What actions have you taken in the last week to reduce, reuse, and recycle?